Widow(er) Financial Planning Guide

 The widow's tax cliff

-- RMDs + SS + dividends that were comfortable in joint brackets can push you into 32%+ bracket as single.
+- RMDs + SS + dividends that were comfortable in MFJ brackets can push you into 32%+ bracket as single.

-- Strategies: accelerate income in joint year (Roth conversion, capital-gains harvest).
-Reduce income in single years.
+- Strategies: accelerate income in the joint year (Roth conversion, capital-gains harvest, taking variable-comp/bonuses).
+Reduce income in single-filer years via QCD (if 70½+), tax-loss harvest, deferred-income contributions.

 Who you actually need on your team